This post may contain affiliate links. See our disclosure policy.

 What is a Galette?

 The word “galette” comes from a French word for flat cake.
-It is basically a freeform, flat pie with the crust folded up over the filling.
-The crust can be a puff pastry dough, a brioche, or a pie crust dough.
-It is typically filled with fruits and spices, but there are some savory galettes.
-They are famously very rustic and imperfect.
+It is basically a freeform, flat pie disk with the crust folded up over the filling.
+The crust can be layers of puff pastry dough, a brioche, or a pie crust dough.
+A peach galette recipe is obviously filled with peaches and then flavored with spices, but you can use all sorts of fruit for fillings.
+You can sue blueberries, strawberries, blackberries, plums, nectarines, or other wild berries.
+Flavor them with a dash of salt, a dusting of brown sugar or the zest of a lemon.
+Galettes are famously very rustic and imperfect.
 It almost seems like the less you pay attention to the looks, the better it turns out.

 Other Peach Recipes You Will Love